Prof. Dr. Peter Leinweber (assoc.)

 The organisms and their by-products create a micro-ecosystem, whose ecological function is of great importance in particular on bare soils (e.g. nitrogen fixation by cyanobacteria, primary production, water retention, soil stabilisation or allocation of plant available nutrients).

 Although soil crusts are ecologically important, investigations have been mainly focused on arid and semiarid habitats so far.
 In the first phase we focused on the biodiversity in soil crusts and their function in biogeochemical phosphorus turnover.
-These correlations will be analysed in greater depth during the second phase.
+These correlations were analysed in greater depth during the second phase.
 In the current phase spatial distribution of nutrient turnover in biocrusts will be investigated as well as their recovery after ecosystem disturbance.

 We plan to link phosphorous turnover and nitrogen cycling in biological soil crusts to the abundance and diversity of genes coding for selected functions driving N and P transformation processes and relate the data to the structure of the crust communities and compare those to other microbial hotspots like the detritusphere and rhizosphere.
-This project will improve our understanding on the biodiversity and interactions of ALL organisms in BSCs from forest plots of the BEs.
+This project will improve our understanding on the biodiversity and interactions of ALL organisms in biocrusts from forest plots of the BEs.

-The functional role of BSCs will be evaluated after severe surface disturbances due to tree felling will be investigated.
-The recovery of biocrusts will be related to their organismic diversity, the land use intensity of the forest and biogeochemistry of P and N. The concentrations and chemical species of these elements will indicate whether BSCs act as sink or source for P-and N-compounds and identify the drivers for the unstudied P-biogeochemical cycling in BSCs and their quantitative contribution to the P-fluxes (who is doing what?).
+The abundance and functional composition of biocrusts will be evaluated after severe surface disturbances due to tree felling will be investigated.
+The recovery of biocrusts will be related to their organismic diversity, the land use intensity of the forest and biogeochemistry of P and N. The concentrations and chemical species of these elements will indicate whether BSCs act as sink or source for P-and N-compounds after disturbance (who is doing what?).

 - Metagenomic and transcriptomic analyses